xeoncross/node-mysql-db/README.md

 ## node-mysql-db

 This library is a basic query builder and assumes you want to write SQL for anything outside basic CRUD operations.
-It's a light-weight wrapper around [node-mysql](https://github.com/mysqljs/mysql).
+It's a light-weight wrapper around [node-mysql](https://github.com/mysqljs/mysql) to provide a promise-based API and support for streaming large result sets for processing.

 ## Why?

 I write code in a lot of languages and interface with a number of datastores.
-There are many ORM's and Query Builders for each language (Alchemy, Doctrine, Active Record, Knex, etc..)
+There are many ORM's and Query Builders for each language and most have substantial overhead while only providing a subset of features.

-SQL is already an abstraction and I am happy with it.

 I wanted a simple wrapper for handling streaming / unbuffered queries / big data in node.
-Extra helpers for basic CRUD operations is also handy.
+Extra helpers for basic CRUD operations are included in the form of a base Model class that can be extended.

-## Usage
+## Query Usage

 All queries are preformed using prepared statements and returned as promises.